-In the event of a casual vacancy in an elected director's position, the directors may appoint a person who would be eligible for nomination under rule 14.8(a) to hold office until the next annual general meeting.
-The person may be nominated under rule 14.8(a) and elected under rule 14.8(c) at that annual general meeting.
+In the event of a casual vacancy in an elected director's position, the directors may appoint a person who would be eligible for nomination under rule 14.9(b) to hold office until the next annual general meeting.
+The person may be nominated under rule 14.9(a) and elected under rule 14.9(c) at that annual general meeting.

-14.10 Appointed directors
+14.11 Appointed directors

 - (a) The directors may appoint up to three individuals as appointed directors for a term of three years, eligible for reappointment by the directors for up to another three year term.
-The appointments may take place at any time during a year. - (b) To be eligible for appointment, the individuals must not be on the board or committee of management of, an Organisational Member or hold a key decision making role in, an Organisational Member, as decided by the directors.
-The individuals are not required to be Individual Members or SGGO Members.
-The directors may set a policy outlining the skills or experience, or process for identifying suitable candidates for the appointed director positions. - (c) After the end of the sixth consecutive year of appointment, the appointed director is not eligible for reappointment until the expiry of one year from the end of the director's sixth year of appointment.
+The appointments may take place at any time during a year. - (b) To be eligible for appointment, the individuals: - (1) must not be on the board or committee of management of, an Organisational Member or hold a key decision making role in, an Organisational Member, as decided by the directors; - (2) are not required to be Individual Members or SGGO Members; and - (3) must be qualified to hold office under rule 14.1. - (c) The directors may set a policy outlining the skills or experience, or process for identifying suitable candidates for the appointed director positions.

+(d) After the end of the sixth consecutive year of appointment, the appointed director is not eligible for reappointment until the expiry of one year from the end of the director's sixth year of appointment.

-14.11 Vacation of office
+14.12 Vacation of office